 USF offers both a Defined Contribution Plan 401(a) and a Voluntary Retirement Plan 403(b).
 The 401(a) is provided through TIAA-CREF, and the 403(b) is provided through TIAA-CREF and/or Fidelity Investments.

 Every year, Participant Disclosure Notice(s) are required to be sent to all eligible employees for the University’s 401(a) and 403(b) retirement plans to help you make informed decisions about your investment options.

-Read on to find out what is included in these disclosure notices.
+Read more about what is included in these disclosure notices.

-Click here to go directly to the disclosure notices on the Benefits Compliance Information webpage.
+You can access the disclosure notices from the Benefits Compliance Information webpage.

 403(b) Salary Reduction

 On October 31, 2013, the Internal Revenue Service announced cost-of-living adjustments affecting dollar limitations for pension plans for tax year 2014.
 However, for employee contributions to the University's 403(b) plan, there is no change from the 2013 contribution limits, which are as follows: